AFO-UYI/Async-APIs-Assistant/README.md

 The main idea is to isolate some parts of API handling, encapsulating those parts more attached to API design separately to parts closer to clients needs.

-A design to solve the need for separate parts have 4 types of parts, distributed on a general API handlings workflow.
+A design to solve the need for separate parts has 4 types of parts, distributed on a general API handlings workflow.

 ![API Handling diagram](https://raw.githubusercontent.com/AFO-UYI/Async-APIs-Assistant/develop/readme_img/diagram%20api%20handler.png)